holly-hacker/osu-pp-tools/README.md

 ### For mappers
 Drag either your .osu file or the folder containing your .osu file on the program to launch it.
 It will update the display every time you save your map.

+## Building
+Recursively clone, place an osu!.exe in the References folder, restore nuget packages, and build using Visual Studio 2017+.